5 Breathtaking Hwy 1 Stops Between Monterey & Big Sur

 Hwy 1 Stop 1: Point Lobos State Reserve

 At Point Lobos, you’ll enjoy a wide variety of gorgeous landscapes, hiking trails, and wildlife!
-It’s common to see harbor seals, sea lions, sea otters, and all sorts of sea birds.
+It’s common to see harbor seals, sea lions, sea otters, and all sorts of seabirds.
 And in the right seasons, you can even catch glimpses of whales migrating by!

 You can easily spend hours exploring this park, but I highly recommend prioritizing the famous China Cove/Bird Island path and Whaler’s Cove if you’re short on time.

-Watch our Point Lobos Adventure on YouTube
+Watch My Point Lobos Adventure on YouTube

 Hwy 1 Stop 2: Garrapata State Park